Direct Astrophysical Tests of Chiral Effective Field Theory at Supranuclear Densities

 Our study is enabled by a nonparametric representation of the \EOS~within a Bayesian inference scheme~\cite{Landry:2019, Essick:2019, Landry:2020}.
 While we are not the first to incorporate \EFT~constraints in an analysis of astrophysical data, previous analyses employed \textit{ad hoc} parametric representations of the \EOS~at high densities, e.g., by using polytropic models~\cite{Hebeler:2010jx,Tews:2012fj,Hebeler:2013nza, Annala:2017llu, Most:2018hfd} or parametrizations of the speed of sound~\cite{Tews:2018chv, Greif:2018njt, Capano:2019eae, Raaijmakers:2019dks}.
 These specific parametrization choices may introduce modeling systematics~\citep{Greif:2018njt} by restricting the allowed \EOSs~to a single functional family that may or may not match the true \EOS.
 Furthermore, it can be difficult to assess the impact of prior beliefs for some parametrizations, complicating the interpretation of constraints \textit{a posteriori}.
 Nonparametric \EOS~inference avoids both these issues by assigning nonzero prior probability to any causal and thermodynamically stable \EOS~according to transparent priors on correlations between the sound speed at different densities.
 Our analysis, then, utilizes the most model freedom in the \EOS~to date and additionally incorporates the full uncertainty from \EFT~predictions, including uncertainty in the maximum density up to which \EFT~is valid.
 Fig.~\ref{fig:probability vs pressure} demonstrates the intuition behind our results by comparing \EFT~predictions (shaded regions) with posterior distributions conditioned on astrophysical data.

-In Sec.~\ref{sec:methodology} we provide a brief review of our \EFT~calculations and nonparametric \EOS~inference methodology.
+In Sec.~\ref{sec:methodology} we provide a brief review of our \EFT~calculations along with a description of our nonparametric \EOS~inference methodology and incorporation of astrophysical data.
 Sec.~\ref{sec:results} presents our main results, where we provide constraints on the maximum density and pressure up to which \EFT~calculations reproduce the astrophysical data.
 We find that \EOS~models that include \EFT~constraints up to any density below $2\rhonuc$ are favored over more agnostic priors.
 Astrophysical data slightly favor models that trust \EFT~up to $\sim2\rhonuc$ over those that trust \EFT~up to only $\rhonuc$ if only massive \PSRs~and \GW~observations are considered, but disfavor the former by a factor of $\lesssim2$ if the recent \NICER~measurements are also taken into account.
 We additionally obtain updated constraints on the \EOS~by marginalizing over the uncertainty in the \EFT~breakdown density.
 Sec.~\ref{sec:discussion} explores possible implications and caveats.